Tipos de arroz: el ingrediente que decide el éxito de tu paella

 Types of rice: the ingredient that decides the success of your paella

-In today's culinary world, there's a lot of talk about recipes and little about ingredients.
-Rice has become a mere brand name linked to a chef's or brand's fame.
-But few people stop to consider the essentials: what type of rice are you actually using?
-What is its variety, its milling level, its starch content?
+In today's culinary world, there's a lot of talk about recipes and very little about ingredients.
+Rice has become a mere brand name, linked to a chef's fame or a particular brand.
+But few stop to consider the essentials: what kind of rice are you actually using?
+What variety is it, what milling level is it, what is its starch content?

-It's not enough to cook; you have to know and understand.
-In a world full of myths and quick recipes, at SIDONNIS we want to get back to the basics: authentic knowledge.
-With the help of José Zafra ( @pasionporlapaella ), a humble paella maker and researcher of #riceculture, we invite you to rediscover fire, rice, and the truth behind a great paella.
-Because with your SIDONNIS gas burner , knowing how to choose the right rice and treating it properly will help you cook like a true master.
+Cooking isn't enough; you need to know and understand.
+In a world full of myths and quick recipes, at SIDONNIS we want to return to the essentials: authentic knowledge.
+With the help of José Zafra (@pasionporlapaella), a humble paella maker and researcher of #riceculture, we invite you to rediscover fire, rice, and the truth behind a truly good paella.
+Because with your SIDONNIS gas burner , by choosing the right rice and treating it with the respect it deserves, you can cook like the true masters.

 Rice and its structure: from the field to the fire

-The process begins with the paddy rice , as it's harvested from the field.
-From there, we can extract:
+The process begins with paddy rice , just as it is harvested from the field.
+From this we can extract:

-White Rice : After bleaching, the bran is removed.
+White Rice : After blanching, the bran is removed.
 Ideal for most recipes, but it still retains a thin layer of fat.

 Polished Rice : the last layer of fat is removed to improve preservation and avoid rancid flavors.

-Milling and polishing don't just affect appearance: they determine how much flavor the bean absorbs and how it behaves when cooked.
-More polish = whiter = more absorption, but a higher risk of grain splitting.
+Grinding and polishing don't just affect appearance: they determine how much flavor the bean absorbs and how it performs during brewing.
+More polish equals whiter beans, which means more flavor absorption, but also a greater risk of the bean splitting.

 The importance of starch content